bewinsto7604/helm-nginx-ingress-controller/README.md

     $ helm repo update
     ```

-2. To install the chart with the release name my-release (my-release is the name that you choose):
+2. To install the chart with the release name my-nginx to namespace ingress-demo (my-nginx is the name that you choose):

     * Using Helm 3.x client:

         For NGINX:
         ```console
-        $ helm install my-release nginx-stable/nginx-ingress
-        ```

-        For NGINX Plus: (assuming you have pushed the Ingress controller image `nginx-plus-ingress` to your private registry `myregistry.example.com`)
-        ```console
-        $ helm install my-release nginx-stable/nginx-ingress --set controller.image.repository=myregistry.example.com/nginx-plus-ingress --set controller.nginxplus=true
-        ```

-    * Using Helm 2.x client:

-        For NGINX:
-        ```console
-        $ helm install --name my-release nginx-stable/nginx-ingress
-        ```

-        For NGINX Plus: (assuming you have pushed the Ingress controller image `nginx-plus-ingress` to your private registry `myregistry.example.com`)
-        ```console
-        $ helm install --name my-release nginx-stable/nginx-ingress --set controller.image.repository=myregistry.example.com/nginx-plus-ingress --set controller.nginxplus=true
+        $ helm install my-nginx nginx-stable/nginx-ingress --namespace ingress-demo --set controller.service.type=NodePort
         ```

 ### Installing Using Chart Sources